United States Secret Service

 The United States Secret Service (USSS) is a federal law enforcement agency headquartered in Washington, D.C.
 In addition, the service has more than 150 offices throughout the United States and abroad.

-Originally, the Secret Service was established in 1865, with the primary purpose to suppress the counterfeiting of U.S. currency, which was a big problem at the time.
+Originally, the Secret Service was established in 1865, with the primary purpose of suppressing the counterfeiting of U.S. currency, which was a big problem at the time.
 In fact, following the Civil War, an estimated 1/3 to 1/2 of the currency in circulation in the country was counterfeit.

-In 1901, following the assassination of President William McKinley in Buffalo, New York, the Secret Service was tasked with its second mission, which was the protection of the U.S. President.
+In 1901, following the assassination of President William McKinley in Buffalo, New York, the Secret Service was tasked with its second mission, which was protecting the U.S. President.

-Today, the Secret Service’s official mission is the protection of the president, vice president, and other high-profile members of the government; and to conduct investigations into crimes against the financial infrastructure of the United States.
+Today, the Secret Service’s official mission is to protect the president, vice president, and other high-profile members of the government and to conduct investigations into crimes against the financial infrastructure of the United States.

 The Secret Service is authorized to protect: